CC-GSEO-Bench: A Content-Centric Benchmark for Measuring Source Influence in Generative Search Engines: Baseline GSEO Methods

 \subsection{SEO Techniques}

-\begin{itemize} \item \textbf{Unique Words Optimization}: This baseline aims to enrich the vocabulary of the source text by incorporating more unique and less common words.
+\begin{itemize} \item \textbf{Unique Words}: This baseline aims to enrich the vocabulary of the source text by incorporating more unique and less common words.
 The hypothesis here is that a richer, more diverse vocabulary might signal higher quality or more specialized content, potentially making it more attractive for an LLM to select and cite.
-This can be seen as a form of "vocabulary stuffing" for generative models, distinct from traditional keyword stuffing. \item \textbf{Keywords Stuffing Optimization}: This method directly addresses traditional SEO principles by incorporating new, relevant keywords into the source text.
-The objective is to make the content more discoverable and relevant to a wider range of queries, anticipating that Language Engines will still consider keyword relevance in their answer generation process.
-This is a direct application of what might be termed "keyword stuffing" specifically for generative search, focusing on explicit keyword integration. \end{itemize}
+This can be seen as a form of ``vocabulary stuffing'' for generative models, distinct from traditional keyword stuffing. \item \textbf{SEO}: This method directly addresses traditional SEO principles by incorporating new, relevant keywords into the source text.
+The objective is to make the content more discoverable and relevant to a wider range of queries, anticipating that GSEs will still consider keyword relevance in their answer generation process.
+This is a direct application of what might be termed ``keyword stuffing'' specifically for generative search, focusing on explicit keyword integration. \end{itemize}

 These diverse baseline methods provide a robust framework for evaluating how different textual manipulations, guided by specific GSEO principles, can influence the visibility and citation frequency of web sources within the context of generative search.
-By comparing the effectiveness of these approaches, we can gain valuable insights into the optimal strategies for Generative Engine Optimization.
+By comparing the effectiveness of these approaches, we can gain valuable insights into the optimal strategies for GSEO.